 Once you start challenging your thoughts, push yourself to start acting in line with this.
 One way to do this is to experiment with acting as if you didn’t feel like an imposter.
 What would you do if you believed you deserved good things?
 How would you behave if you thought your work was inherently good?
 How would you act if you were confident you would succeed?
 Basically, fake it ‘till you make it with your own feelings!

 Self-compassion is the perfect antidote to imposter syndrome and the self-criticism that often comes with it.
 The first step is mindful awareness – noticing what’s happening and recognising imposter syndrome when it shows up.
 Next, lean into common humanity.
 Remind yourself that you’re not the only person experiencing this.
 Finally, tap into self-kindness instead of self-criticism.
 Focus on being warm and understanding towards yourself.
 What do you need to hear in this moment?
 What would you say to a friend in the same situation?
 You can learn more about the power of self-compassion here.

 Focusing on the positives and celebrating your wins can be really powerful.
 The more you do it, the more evidence you’ll have to challenge those negative thoughts and silence your inner critic.

 Negative core beliefs are firmly held, strongly ingrained evaluations of our worth and value as human beings.
 They often take the form of ‘I am…’ statements (e.g. ‘I am a failure, ‘I am not good enough’, ‘I am worthless’).
 Changing your negative core beliefs and the associated rules, assumptions and behaviours is important for overcoming imposter-syndrome and developing healthy self-esteem.

 CBT is great for this and it’s one of my favourite things to work on with someone in therapy.
 You can learn more about CBT and how it works here.
-If you’re looking for a therapist, please use my therapy enquiry form to get in touch.
+If you’re looking for a therapist, you can book a free consultation with me here.